 - More space for budget justification on budget form.
 Leveraging information now moved to submission webform. - CV now required for primary applicant only.
 Reviewers appreciate an abridged CV that focuses on research achievements.
 Teaching and service information is not relevant.
-For co-applicants/team members, a 1-page team biosketch should be provided (1 page regardless of the team's size). - Default award term set at 6 months.
-Therefore award period for Round 2 would be March 15 to September 15, 2021.
-Plans should fit this period accordingly. - Please note: the current application process is a placeholder until RMS becomes operational for intramural granting programs.
+For co-applicants/team members, a 1-page team biosketch should be provided (1 page regardless of the team's size). - Default award term set at 6 months. - Please note: the current application process is a placeholder until RMS becomes operational for intramural granting programs.